How to Ace Your MBA Interview: With Prep Questions & Answers

 Curveballs

-FAQs
+MBA Interviews FAQs

 Let's wrap up with some commonly asked questions about the MBA interview.

-How Important is the MBA Interview?
+How important is the MBA interview?

-The MBA interview is a critical component of every application.
+• The MBA admissions interview is a critical component of every application.
 It can help to think of MBA candidates in three camps: those highly likely to get accepted despite the interview (the top 10%); those highly likely to get rejected despite the interview (the bottom 10%); and those who need to compete for open seats (middle 80%).
 For the majority of candidates, then, the interview can be the difference between getting accepted or rejected.
 It's your chance to differentiate yourself by conveying personal qualities you weren’t able to fit in your written application.

 Do all MBA programs have interviews?

-Every competitive MBA program will have some interview component.
+• Every competitive MBA program will have some interview component.
 If you're seeking an MBA from a top business school, expect to have an interview.

 Does everyone get an interview for an MBA?

-As discussed, MBA programs take different approaches to the interview.
+• Different MBA programs take different approaches to the interview.
 Some schools, like Kellogg, interview as many students as possible before considering admittance.
 Other programs, like Sloan, only interview candidates who have passed an initial round of consideration and use it to make the final cut.

 What should I wear to my MBA interview?